 I'm glad you stopped by.
 This is where we begin...
 I am a licensed Marriage, Family Therapist with a Doctorate in Clinical Psychology.
-I specialize in individual, couples and family psychotherapy and maintain a private practice in Santa Monica, California.
-I am also a long standing provider with one of the largest integrated health care organizations in the country.
+I specialize in individual, couples and families, practicing in Colorado and California.
+I have been a long standing provider with one of the largest integrated health care organizations in the country.

 I am a practical, interactive, Object Relations trained therapist.
 What that means is that a therapeutic relationship is developed as our baseline and from that, growth and change occurs.
 I talk with you.
 You talk with me.
 The session is not filled with 'ah has' and 'um ums."
 My treatment approach is to provide support with insight and feedback to help you address current challenges or long-standing issues.
 With clarity and compassion, I can help you explore change/resolution/integration/acceptance from the wide range of life's challenges and psychological issues.

 We use a mix of methods, drawing from a selection of styles and techniques to incorporate what is most helpful for you.
 Together, we'll work to understand the barriers, building new pathways of strength and confidence to achieve life goals and meaningful relationships.

 Whether it is becoming aware of an existing diagnosis like bipolar mood disorder and its impact on one's life or moving through a challenging phase of life as an individual, couple or family, the combination of both cognitive intelligence/education and emotional intelligence/how we operate in the world can be illuminating and anchoring.
 We are living in challenging times and I believe personal reflection is much needed for each of us to set and reset our internal compasses.
 Perspective is key.

 There are no magic pills or wands that create change overnight and it cannot be done without your participation.
 Are you getting what you want from your life or are you getting in your own way?